Yvand/terraform-azurerm-sharepoint/README.md

 ## Outbound access to internet

 During the provisionning, virtual machines require an outbound access to internet to be able to download and apply their configuration.
-The outbound access method is set by the variable `outbound_access_method`, and can be either of the following:
+The outbound access method depends on variable `outbound_access_method`:
-- `PublicIPAddress`: A [Public IP](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-network-public-ip-address) is associated to each virtual machine's network card.
+- `PublicIPAddress`: Virtual machines use a [Public IP](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-network-public-ip-address), associated to their network card.
-- `AzureFirewallProxy`: An [Azure Firewall](https://azure.microsoft.com/en-us/products/azure-firewall/) service is created and the [explicit proxy](https://learn.microsoft.com/en-us/azure/firewall/explicit-proxy) configured.
-On the virtual machines, the proxy is set so they can connect to internet through the Azure Firewall's proxy.
-  > [!IMPORTANT]
+- `AzureFirewallProxy`: Virtual machines use [Azure Firewall](https://azure.microsoft.com/en-us/products/azure-firewall/) as an [HTTP proxy](https://learn.microsoft.com/en-us/azure/firewall/explicit-proxy).

+## Remote access

+The remote access to the virtual machines depends on the following parameters:

+- Parameter `rdp_traffic_rule` specifies if a rule in the network security groups should allow the inbound RDP traffic:
+    - `No` (default): No rule is created, RDP traffic is blocked.
+    - `*` or `Internet`: RDP traffic is allowed from everywhere.
+    - CIDR notation (e.g. `192.168.99.0/24` or `2001:1234::/64`) or an IP address (e.g. `192.168.99.0` or `2001:1234::`): RDP traffic is allowed from the IP address / pattern specified.
+- parameter `enable_azure_bastion`:
+  - if `true`: Configure service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) to allow a secure remote access to virtual machines.
+  - if `false` (default): Service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) is not created.

-  > With `AzureFirewallProxy`, you need to either enable Azure Bastion, or manually add a public IP address to a virtual machine, to do a remote desktop connection to it.
+IMPORTANT: If you set variable `outbound_access_method` to `AzureFirewallProxy`, you have to either enable Azure Bastion, or manually add a public IP address later, to be able to connect to a virtual machine.

-## Key variables

-### Input variables
+## Input variables

 - Variable `resource_group_name` is used:
   - As the name of the Azure resource group which hosts all the resources that will be created.